AbbottPlatform/abbott-framework/README.md

 See also the list of [contributors](https://github.com/AbbottPlatform/abbott-framework/contributors) who participated in this project.

-*This project is maintained and encouraged by CI&T - http://www.ciandt.com*
+*This project is suppported and encouraged by CI&T - http://www.ciandt.com*

 ## License